 The building and its history

-The SCAD Museum of Art is a radiant example of the university's legacy of innovative building adaptation and reuse.
+SCAD MOA is a radiant example of the university's legacy of innovative building adaptation and reuse.
 Since 1978, SCAD has revitalized more than 100 structures in Savannah and Atlanta, Georgia; Lacoste, France; and Hong Kong.

-The SCAD Museum of Art is housed in an 1853 brick structure that was once a railway depot for the Central of Georgia Railway.
+SCAD MOA is housed in an 1853 brick structure that was once a railway depot for the Central of Georgia Railway.
 This National Historic Landmark is the only surviving antebellum railroad complex in the U.S. The museum has breathed life into these ruins, which once extended more than 800 feet along Turner Boulevard's southern frontage.

 Originally conceived as a major trade post for Savannah, the railroad complex was occupied by Union troops at the close of the Civil War.
 In the early 20th century, the area surrounding much of the Central of Georgia Railroad buildings emerged as an important African American commercial district and cultural hub, and remained so through the mid-20th century.
 Despite its prime location and significant pedigree, the complex was beset by five decades of neglect, and by the late 20th century, the depot and its precious Savannah gray brick lay in ruins.
 Yet, a wealth of natural beauty and possibility remained, sparking SCAD's commitment to its students and to the Savannah community at large.

 Following a groundbreaking ceremony in January 2010, SCAD architects, designers and craftsmen integrated the building's history with its bright new future, analyzing and reproducing key original components down to the chemical compounds in the 19th-century mortar.
 The ethos of the rehabilitated SCAD MOA is best articulated by its glittering atrium, an 86-foot-high steel and glass lantern featuring the first beacon that welcomes visitors and elegantly redefines the Savannah city skyline.